📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: All pages with hierarchical structure

-Why it works: Helps AI understand content relationships and site architecture
+Why it works: Helps AI understand content relationships and site architecture in schema markup for AI Overviews

 6. LocalBusiness Schema